 - State-of-the-art classrooms, student study lounge, and faculty offices.

-- Nursing clinical skills lab, Simulation Center, Human Physiology Research Laboratory and computer-testing facilities
+- Nursing clinical skills lab, Lawson Family Nursing Simulation Center and Skills Laboratory, Biomechanics Research Laboratory and computer-testing facilities

-- Human Performance Teaching Laboratory, Athletic Training Teaching Laboratory, offices and state-of-the-art classrooms
+- Biomechanics Laboratory, Athletic Training Teaching Laboratory, offices and state-of-the-art classrooms

 - Faculty and staff offices

 - Offices for the Oxley College of Health Sciences Deans

 - Home of the Tulsa Chapter of the Albert Schweitzer Fellowship

 - The University of Tulsa Institute for Health Care Delivery Sciences